 United States History Since 1877 is the study of the historical development of American ideas and institutions from the Age of Exploration to the present.
-Students will learn fundamental concepts in civics, economics, and geography and obtain a basic knowledge of American culture through a chronological survey of major issues, movements, people, and events in United States.
+Students will learn fundamental concepts in civics, economics, and geography and obtain a basic knowledge of American culture through a chronological survey of major issues, movements, people, and events in the United States.
 This course requires an EOC exam.

-US HISTORY LIMITED ENGLISH SHELTERED
+US HISTORY SHELTERED INSTRUCTION

 United States History Since 1877 is the study of the historical development of American ideas and institutions from the Age of Exploration to the present.
-Students will learn fundamental concepts in civics, economics, and geography and obtain a basic knowledge of American culture through a chronological survey of major issues, movements, people, and events in United States.
-ESL instructional techniques are used to help students master the essential concepts of the course.
+Students will learn fundamental concepts in civics, economics, and geography and obtain a basic knowledge of American culture through a chronological survey of major issues, movements, people, and events in the United States.
+This course will cover the essential elements of US History with an emphasis on a variety of methods and strategies focusing on the acceleration of language acquisition and content.

 This course requires an EOC exam.